banisterious/obsidian-scribeflow/README.md

 ## Settings

 - **Callout Names**: Customize the names used for journal-entry and dream-diary callouts
+- **Table of Contents**: Configure automatic TOC updates for year notes and master journals
 - **Image Folder**: Set default folder for image selection with autosuggester
 - **File Types**: Choose which image formats to show in the picker (PNG, JPG, SVG, etc.)
 - **Dream Metrics**: Select and reorder up to any number of dream tracking metrics